senolem/Lenovo-P11-Pro-TB-J706F-March-2022-bootloader-twrp-root-debloat/README.md

 Download, unzip and rename img file to twrp.img

 Enable OEM unlock in developers settings

 Reboot to bootloader (adb reboot bootloader)

 In bootloader enter :
-`fastboot flashing unlock`
+`fastboot flashing unlock`  <- WARNING: UNLOCK BOOTLOADER WILL WIPE YOUR DEVICE!!

 and answer yes when you're ready
-WARNING: UNLOCK BOOTLOADER WILL WIPE YOUR DEVICE!!

 Use QFIL to flash ROM

 Do initial setup.
 DO NOT RESTORE

 Install Magisk

-Update to latest ota through settings (TB-J706F_S630229_220312_ROW), reboot Go to bootloader and enter :
+Update to latest ota through settings (TB-J706F_S630229_220312_ROW), reboot

+Go to bootloader and enter :
 `fastboot flash recovery twrp.img`

-(ONLY DO THIS IF YOU ARE ON TB-J706F_S630229_220312_ROW, I DON'T KNOW IF THIS IMAGE WILL BE COMPATIBLE FOR NEXT UPDATES) (If you're on a newer rom dump boot.img yourself through TWRP (adb shell and dd if="/dev/block/bootdevice/by-name/boot_b" of="/sdcard/boot.img", patch the image with Magisk)
+`fastboot flash boot patched_boot.img` <- (ONLY DO THIS IF YOU ARE ON TB-J706F_S630229_220312_ROW, I DON'T KNOW IF THIS IMAGE WILL BE COMPATIBLE FOR NEXT UPDATES)
+(If you're on a newer rom dump boot.img yourself through TWRP (adb shell and dd if="/dev/block/bootdevice/by-name/boot_b" of="/sdcard/boot.img", patch the image with Magisk)

-`fastboot flash boot patched_boot.img `

-Reboot, enable Zygisk in Magisk settings and install safetynet fix in Magisk, reboot Open UAD and uninstall the selection, there will be remaining bloats but I wasn't able to find them in UAD Hide your Magisk app in the settings
+Reboot, enable Zygisk in Magisk settings and install safetynet fix in Magisk, reboot

+Open UAD and uninstall the selection, there will be remaining bloats but I wasn't able to find them in UAD

+Hide your Magisk app in the settings

-Add Play Store to Magisk hide list, wipe cache and data for Play Store & Google Play Services Done, you can install Netflix from Playstore and stuff, but I still get widevine L3 :/
+Add Play Store to Magisk hide list, wipe cache and data for Play Store & Google Play Services

+Done, you can install Netflix from Playstore and stuff, but I still get widevine L3 :/